PerryBaran/weather-app-sarahlmoran/README.md

   }
 ```

-## Project Status
+## If I had more time

-Complete... for now!
-With more time I would add further styling to the app.
+With more time I would:

+- Add further CSS styling to the app.
+- Improve the UI so the user does not need to refresh the browser after entering an invalid search.